Social media is an extension of white privilege in the office

 There is nothing worse than being a token, except being seen as a token who is always harping about being a token.”

 Then came the rise of tech, and the new mantra of “bring your whole self to work,” where seemingly anything goes.
-Jeans, t-shirts, and flipflops replaced khakis and button downs with loafers.
+Jeans, t-shirts, and flip-flops replaced khakis and button downs with loafers.
 This casualness extended to conversations, both in office and online.
 For some, previously off limits topics were “teachable moments.”
 But these good intentions were disguising Pandora’s box.
 Those teachable moments often came at the expense of people in marginalized groups who had to do the teaching, often reluctantly, because there is nothing worse than being a token, except being seen as a token who is always harping about being a token.

 There is an added layer of complexity when you add tech and social media to this mix.
 Now, you don’t just get to know your colleagues in the workplace, but also by their digital presence, and what they choose to comment on or avoid.
 While experts assert that one should always be professional on social media in order to get, and keep, a job, the once taboo topics in the workplace are laid bare by scrolling your coworkers Twitter page.
 Even LinkedIn isn’t safe anymore, with people posting more political and religious views on a professional site.
 The same people who feel comfortable being casual in their workplace dress and conversations feel free to speak their minds without worry of repercussions online, and it has a direct correlation to the level of privilege.

 This has never been more evident than watching the insurrection and attempted coup on January 6, 2021, with the intention to negate the results of the November 2020 election.
-Being a member of two marginalized communities makes me hyper aware of how people perceive me, and what I do and don’t say, and what I do and don’t do.
+Being a member of two marginalized communities makes me hyperaware of how people perceive me, and what I do and don’t say, and what I do and don’t do.
 In some cases, it’s a lose-lose no matter the choice.

 How do you handle something like the 2021 Insurgence in the workplace?
 Who gets to have a publicly acceptable reaction to terrorism?
 Or in the case of Summer 2020, how do you navigate conversations around race, criminal justice reform, and police brutality?
-It would be easy to ignore, but considering watching incidents of extrajudicial murders and protests play out all summer, employers had to recognize this was impacting morale, mental health, and productivity of some of their workforce – particularly for Black employees.
+It would be easy to ignore, but considering watching incidents of extrajudicial murders and protests play out all summer, employers had to recognize this was impacting morale, mental health, and productivity of some of their workforce–particularly for Black employees.

 The inherent privilege in having an opinion on social media is bequeathed to white men.”